nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 *Change of fresh weight and mate preference*

-Fresh body weight is often used as an indicator of the quality of termite dealates because heavier termites are preferred as a mating partner (Li et al., 2013; Matsuura et al., 2002).
+Fresh body weight is often used as an indicator of the quality of termite dealates because heavier termites are preferred as partners (Li et al., 2013; Matsuura et al., 2002).
 We examined how body weight could change during extended mate search and how it affected mating preferences.
 Using three colonies collected in 2016, we compared the fresh weights of eight females and males for each colony just after swarming and after 72 hours of mate search.
 We performed the measurements on a scale of 0.01 mg.